 It’s really a whole meal, but you can serve it with some bread on the side.
 When I make this as part of a potluck or BBQ I love to add summer salads on the side like Macaroni Salad or Potato Salad.

-You can use frozen ones, but you will want to thaw them first!
+You can use frozen shrimp, but you will want to thaw them first!
+If they are large shrimp, they’ll need plenty of time to thaw so be sure to prep that ahead of time.

-It will take about 2-3 minutes to boil shrimp depending on the size of the shrimp.
-Make sure if you are using frozen shrimp it is thawed.
+It will take about 2-3 minutes to boil the shrimp, depending on their size.
+Make sure to thaw frozen shrimp before boiling.

 Make sure to watch your shrimp closely as they cook quickly.
-They are done cooking when they turn pink.
-Drain the shrimp boil immediately to stop the cooking process and spread it out on a baking sheet so the shrimp does not overcook.
+Once they turn pink they are done cooking.
+Drain the shrimp boil immediately to stop the cooking process and spread it out on a baking sheet so that the shrimp does not overcook.

 Can You Substitute Frozen Corn On The Cob?